renaudjenny/swift-speech-recognizer/README.md

-# SwiftSpeechCombine
+# SwiftSpeechRecognizer

-A very straightforward Combine wrapper around Speech Recognition part of SFSpeechRecognizer to allow you using this with ease.
+This package contains some very straightforward wrappers around around Speech Recognition part of SFSpeechRecognizer to allow you using this with ease.

+* `SwiftSpeechRecognizer` Using **Swift Concurrency** with `async` `await`, a couple of `AsyncStream`
+* `SwiftSpeechRecognizerDependency` A wrapper around the library above facilitating the integration with [Point-Free Dependencies](https://github.com/pointfreeco/swift-dependencies) library or a project made with The Composable Architecture (TCA).
+* `SwiftSpeechCombine` the OG library still available in this package

+## Modern concurrency usage

+TODO

+## Point-Free Depdency usage

+TODO

-## Usage
+## Combine usage

 You can instantiate/inject `SpeechRecognitionEngine` object, it has this behavior